MAILFERT-Sebastien/LABVIEW-Keyboard-XY-Stage-NikonTI2/README.md

 <li> Double-click on the <i>Keyboard_Main.vi</i> file</li>
 <li> Click on the Run arrow to run the vi</li>
 <li> Two panels are available:</li>
-<li> Commands to move the XY stage, the Z-piezo stage or the objective</li>
+<li> Commands to move the XY stage, the Z-piezo stage or the objective
 <ul>
 	<li> <i>Shift + Right arrow</i>: move the X axis one step forward</li>
 	<li> <i>Shift + Ctrl + Right arrow</i>: move the X axis forward several steps</li>